-I create showreels from scratch for actors – bringing a creativity and joy to the process.
+I create personalised showreels from scratch for actors – bringing a creativity and joy to the process.

 I am based in East London, but can also travel across the UK and Europe.
 Your scripts will be original – created solely to capture what makes your acting talents shine.

 An interview where I do a deep dive into showreel from scratch theory, detailing what makes a professional showreel work.

 I write across numerous genres and styles, but my own personal style is to go for the more subtle, nuanced moments – as opposed to lots of screaming and shouting.

 In my opinion, it is this kind of material that allows actors to shine – and shows casting directors who you are.